 Book of Hours of Gregory XIII

 Book of Hours of Gregory XIII – ArtCodex – ms. vat. lat.
-3767 – Biblioteca Apostolica Vaticana (Vatican City, State of the Vatican City)
+3767 – Biblioteca Apostolica Vaticana (Vatican City, Vatican City State)

-A papal book of hours with luminous gold decorations on every page: exuberant illuminations in a late medieval masterpiece for Pope Gregory XIII, the inaugurator of the Gregorian calendar
+An opulent Book of Hours with luminous gold decoration on every page: exuberant illuminations in a late medieval masterpiece from the possession of Pope Gregory XIII, the originator of the Gregorian calendar

 1. Pope Gregory XIII (1502–85) commissioned the Gregorian calendar, which is still the internationally accepted civil calendar